David Button: 2009–10 – Crewe Alexandra and Shrewsbury Town loans

 Button joined League Two side Crewe Alexandra on a one-month loan on 22 July 2009 and he played in the first three games of the season, keeping two clean sheets.
 Button was recalled by Tottenham after his loan finished, but he re-joined Crewe on a three-month loan on 1 September.
 He made his second debut for Crewe 5 September against Macclesfield Town and was credited with an assist for Joel Grant's winning goal in the 2–1 victory.
 After a further six appearances, Tottenham recalled Button on 27 October.
 On 20 November 2009, Button joined League Two side Shrewsbury Town on loan until January 2010.
 His loan was extended by a further month in January and then until the end of the season in February.
 He had a successful spell, making 26 appearances and keeping 9 clean sheets.

 2010–11 – Plymouth Argyle loan

 On 3 August 2010, Button joined League One side Plymouth Argyle on a season-long loan.
-Playing for the first time at League One level, injuries from September though to November disrupted his spell and he was dropped on 22 February 2010 after an eight-game losing run.
+Playing for the first time at League One level, injuries from September through to November disrupted his spell and he was dropped on 22 February 2010 after an eight-game losing run.
 Button managed to oust Romain Larrieu as number-one and regain his place in early April, though his efforts were in vain as Plymouth finished 23rd and suffered relegation to League Two.
 Button made 30 appearances during the season.